dilyn-corner/KISS-kde/README.md

 polkit swimming around.
 I don't want to maintain a bunch of polkit versions for different login managers and greeters.
 In fact, I want as minimal maintenance as possible.
 But I also want to maximize choice.
-There's no *good* reason to assume a user wants `linux-pam` over `shadow`.
+There's no *good* reason to assume a user wants `pam` over `shadow`.
 There's no good reason to assume anything about what the user wants!
 But this minimalism should decrease friction as much as possible.
 I don't want to punish users for wanting to install these programs.
 I definitely don't want to force them to do the reading I did either!

-For the user who is disinterested or unconcerned with `linux-pam`, `polkit`, `elogind`, etc., they are required to do nothing.
+For the user who is disinterested or unconcerned with `pam`, `polkit`, `elogind`, etc., they are required to do nothing.
 Not only is this in line with KISS' goals as a project, but it also doesn't require users to do large amounts of research to do what should be routine maintenance or security management.
 If